 Members of the Royal Navy

-It did not give details of a person's birthplace, instead stating whether or not they were born in the county in which they were living.
+The 1841 Census did not give details of a person's birth place, instead stating whether or not they were born in the county in which they were living.
 If not, it was marked 'N' for not in the county but elsewhere in England, 'S' for Scotland, 'I' for Ireland or 'F' for Foreign Parts.

 If a household member did not know where they were born, NK was written.
 This stood for 'not known', which is always disappointing when conducting family tree research because it makes it much more difficult to ascertain their place of origin.